 Beginning at either the bottom (or top is fine too) corner, I stitched each row, from one side to the other, removing the pins after securing with stitches.

-I took this picture the next morning, so the color is popping so much more when exposed to natural light.
+I took this picture the next morning, so the color is much more vivid in the natural light.

-After all is said and done, this mend is strong, and should last for years.
-And you can wear your jeans outside of the house without fear of them tearing off of your body!
+After all is said and done, this mend is strong, and will last for years.
+And you can wear your jeans out without fear of them tearing off of your body!

 If you loved this, I have lots of mending tutorials over on my blog.